torquebox/torquebox.org/news/2011-12-05-devignition-preso.md

 ---
-title: 'Slides From My Recent DevIgnition TorqueBox/Immutant Presentation'
+title: 'Slides From My DevIgnition Polyglot AS Presentation'
 author: Toby Crawley
 layout: news
-tags: [ presentations ]
+tags: [ presentations, immutant, polyglot ]
 ---

 This past Friday I had the pleasure of presenting "The Polyglot Future of JBoss AS" to an audience of